Discover Types of Hats for Every Lifestyle

 By the time of Ancient Rome, there were already numerous hats, and often those hats indicated a person’s station or position in the military.
 Slaves who were freed wore the Phrygian cap to show that they were free.
 These hats would actually be adapted by Americans and French people following their respective revolutions.

 The Middle Ages saw hats become instrumental in identifying different members of the Church.
-They were also used to indicate the hierarchy of the society as well, although they didn’t have the same implications as the hats worn by members of the church.
-A person who needed a member of the Church to complete a service would be able to identify them in part by their hats; the hats for the aristocracy were far less relevant to most people.
+They were also used to indicate the hierarchy of the society as well, although they did not have the same implications as the hats worn by members of the church.
+A person who needed a member of the Church to complete a service would be able to identify them in part by their hats.
+The hats for the aristocracy were far less relevant to most people.

 By the 1700s, hats had become important fashion statements, moving them away from being largely a sign of status or class.
 They became an important part of women’s outfits.
 Entering the realm of style over hierarchical function, the appearance and size of hats exploded.